7 Best Things To Do In Antigua Guatemala

 Probably the most iconic landmark in Antigua, the Santa Catalina Arch is the beautiful yellow and white arch that curves over Avenida Norte.

 Tourists flock to this spot to take photos of the arch with the colorful buildings next to it and Volcán Agua behind it.
+So if you’re after the best photo, try to visit early in the morning before the crowds arrive.

 It is said that the buildings next to the arch used to be a convent back in the 1600s, so the arch was built as a safe passageway for the nuns to walk through without having to go into the street.